davidtr1037/klee-ram/README.md

 We extended KLEE with several command line options.
 The main options are:
 - _use-sym-addr_: use the addressing model described in the paper
-- _use-rebase_: enable dynamic merging of objects
+- _merge-objects_: enable dynamic merging of objects
 - _split-objects_: enable dynamic splitting of objects

 Merging related options: